 The primary objective of the SMT Jazz Interest Group is to promote scholarship in the discipline of jazz theory.
 The interest group was inaugurated at the 1995 meeting of the Society for Music Theory in New York City.

 - Holds business meetings annually at SMT conferences to discuss the groups activities of the past years, to plan ahead for upcoming meetings and projects, and to provide a forum for symposia, presentations, and group discussions on jazz theory and analysis.

 - Sponsors and presents an annual award for jazz scholarship.

 - Promotes discussion and dissemination of jazz-theory topics throughout our society and discipline.

-- 2017: Steinbeck, Paul.
+- 2018: Steinbeck, Paul.
 2017.
 Message to Our Folks: The Art Ensemble of Chicago.
-Chicago: University of Chicago Press.
+University of Chicago Press.